veertuinc/anka-docs/anka-virtualization-cli/getting-started/modifying-your-vm.md

 ## Recommended VM Resources

-Over time, this information may become out of date.
-The goal is to provide you with an idea of the CPU and RAM to set for VMs depending on the amount you wish to run.
-Note that Apple does not permit more than 2 VMs per machine (this is only a strict limitation on ARM machines currently).
+The goal is to give you a starting point for CPU and RAM on your [VM Template]({{< relref "anka-virtualization-cli/getting-started/creating-vms.md#vm-templates" >}}), based on how many VMs you plan to run at once.
+Apple does not permit more than 2 VMs per machine (this is only a strict limitation on ARM machines currently).

 ### Intel